WGBH-MLA/AAPB2/app/views/override/resources.md

 ### 7. Transcripts

 With funding from the Institute of Museum and Library Services (IMLS), the AAPB has created computer-generated transcripts for every item in the AAPB.
-Contact Ryn for more details.
+Contact Casey for more details.

-### 8. Free Digitization Opportunity through 2019!

-The Transcribe to Digitize Challenge is a year-long opportunity hosted by the digitization service provider George Blood, LP.
-The challenge is simple: if your organization can correct between 20-100 of the computer-generated transcripts for your content via AAPB’s crowdsourcing platform [FIX IT+](http://fixitplus.americanarchive.org), George Blood will digitize an equivalent number of your tapes for free.
-Contact Ryn for details.

-### 9. Referring Licensing Inquiries
+### 8. Referring Licensing Inquiries

 We often get requests from producers seeking to license content they found in the AAPB.
 We refer them back to the contributing organization, and we can also provide licensing information on your records and organization page.
 Feel free to send us some language and contact details, and we can update it on the website.
-Contact Ryn for more information.
+Contact Casey for more information.

-### 10. Connect with us!
+### 9. Connect with us!

-If you would like to learn more about the AAPB, what your organization contributed, and where you can go from here, email Ryn Marchese, our Engagement and Use Manager, at [ryn_marchese@wgbh.org](mailto:ryn_marchese@wgbh.org)!
+If you would like to learn more about the AAPB, what your organization contributed, and where you can go from here, email Casey!
 You can also locate your organization's content on the Participating Organizations page at http://americanarchive.org/participating-orgs.

 ## Additional Resources